What are the maximum and average sentences for ABH or GBH?

-Assault is a very complex area of law with varying levels of seriousness.
+Assault is a very complex area of the law with varying levels of seriousness.
 The Criminal Justice Act 1988 states that common assault, ABH and GBH are criminal offences determined by the level of foresight, motivation and injury inflicted.
 Each offence has different potential consequences and punishments for someone accused or convicted of the crime.

 GBH is the most serious level of assault as the injuries are deemed to cause serious detriment to a victim’s health.